 She answered it was for mice.
 I repeated back oh it’s for mice or to keep the mice out.
 She replied, “Si, mice!”
 So there I am looking all confused wondering why you would have a house of mice on the front of your property except maybe it kept mice away from the house.
 Simon quickly stepped in and said, “Not mice, maize like popcorn!”
 We had a huge laugh over this once I realized it was for corn storage, and it is off the ground so that the mice can’t get into it.
 There are holes on the sides for ventilation to dry out the corn.
 Very innovative.

-We hit a milestone today and are under 100 kilometers of Santiago.
+I hit a milestone today – travelled past the 100 kilometre marker.
 Whoo hoo!

 The cathedral in Portomarin was beautiful and built different than the others I have seen.
 The square was also lively with bars and restaurants.
 Of course a quick bite and off to bed.
 My bed was the top bunk on the left.